Configuring auto generation

 Combined auto generated and custom fields

 The FormAutoGenerateItems can be utilized independently, as demonstrated in the previous example, or it can be placed in-between, above, or below multiple FormItem tags.
-This will create editors for all types except those explicitly defined using FormItem.
+This creates editors for all supported types except those explicitly defined using FormItem, preventing duplicate editors.

 @using Syncfusion.Blazor.DataForm